status-im/nim-eth-keys/src/backend_native/README.md

-# Experimental
+# Pure Nim ECDSA with Secp256k1 curve backend

+This experimental backend is available with the `-d:backend_native` compilation switch

-Warning ⚠: this is a proof of concept, not suitable for production use:
+Warning ⚠ - The native backend is not suitable for production use:
-  - Future versions will use libsecp256k1 as a cryptographic backend, a proven crypto library.
+  - It is a proof of concept
+  - It is not complete
+  - It was not audited for cryptographic usage

 DO NOT USE for production